Is acupuncture helpful?

 Seen in clinic

 In my individual practice, I treat many individuals for common conditions most of us have heard of or deal with ourselves.
-Conditions range from sleep disruptions, headaches, allergies, neck pain/ back pain/ shoulder pain, gastrointestinal issues (acid reflux, bloating and gas, constipation, loose stools), stress, anxiety, fertility challenges, skin conditions, autoimmune conditions, as well as many others.
+Conditions range from sleep disruptions, headaches, allergies, neck pain/back pain/shoulder pain, gastrointestinal issues (acid reflux, bloating and gas, constipation, loose stools), stress, anxiety, fertility challenges, skin conditions, autoimmune conditions, and many others.

-After mounting evidence from clinical trials the National Institutes of Health (NIH), has formally acknowledged acupuncture for it’s value in relieving pain, nausea after surgery or chemotherapy, and morning sickness; and effective in treating conditions, such as headaches, asthma, stroke rehabilitation, and fibromyalgia.
+After mounting evidence from clinical trials, the National Institutes of Health (NIH) has formally acknowledged acupuncture for its value in relieving pain, nausea after surgery or chemotherapy, and morning sickness, and for its effectiveness in treating conditions such as headaches, asthma, stroke rehabilitation, and fibromyalgia.

-In clinic the two most common reasons people initiate care is for pain relief and fertility support.
-Those who are looking for pain relief have already tried stretching, seen a chiropractor, and adjusted their working positions yet they are still in pain.
-Those who are experiencing fertility challenges have tried to conceive naturally and/or even initiated Assistive Reproductive Technology.
-These patients have read that acupuncture can be helpful for aiding in blood flow to the uterus, as well as helping with egg quality and hormone production.
-After people see improvements in the aforementioned areas they will likely be more open to treating other conditions.
-For many of my patients I have become the first line of treatment for when they catch a cold, have seen a period of disrupted sleep, or are experiencing something like sciatica or plantar fasciitis.
-Patients will make an appointment with me to get acupuncture before taking more extreme measures like taking a sleeping pill or getting a steroid injection.
+In the clinic, the two most common reasons people initiate care are for pain relief and fertility support.
+Those seeking pain relief have often already tried stretching, seen a chiropractor, and adjusted their working positions, yet they are still in pain.
+Those experiencing fertility challenges have tried to conceive naturally and/or even initiated Assisted Reproductive Technology.
+These patients have read that acupuncture can be helpful for aiding blood flow to the uterus, as well as improving egg quality and hormone production.
+After people see improvements in these areas, they are likely to be more open to treating other conditions.
+For many of my patients, I have become the first line of treatment when they catch a cold, experience a period of disrupted sleep, or are dealing with conditions like sciatica or plantar fasciitis.
+Patients will make an appointment with me to receive acupuncture before pursuing more extreme measures, like taking a sleeping pill or getting a steroid injection.

-If you are considering acupuncture there are some things you should consider ahead of time.
-Although acupuncture can provide a relaxing experience for you, very rarely is one treatment enough to significantly impact your condition.
-Depending on what you are dealing with there will usually be a recommendation of something like 8-10 treatments before seeing significant improvements.
-You should generally be seeing things move in a positive direction before those 8-10 treatments have been completed.
-The other thing to keep in mind is that your acupuncturist may make dietary or behavioral suggestions for you to implement outside of your appointment.
-You deciding to follow their guidance or not will impact the speed at which you see improvements.
+If you are considering acupuncture, there are some things you should keep in mind.
+Although acupuncture can provide a relaxing experience, very rarely is one treatment enough to significantly impact your condition.
+Depending on what you are dealing with, there will usually be a recommendation of something like 10–12 treatments before seeing significant improvements.
+You should generally notice things moving in a positive direction before those 10–12 treatments are completed.
+Another thing to keep in mind is that your acupuncturist may make dietary or behavioral suggestions for you to implement outside of your appointment.
+Whether you decide to follow their guidance or not will impact the speed at which you see improvements.

-If you are curious if acupuncture can benefit something you are dealing with it’s worth seeing a licensed acupuncturist and giving it a try!
+If you are curious whether Chinese medicine can benefit something you are experiencing, it’s worth seeing a licensed acupuncturist and giving it a try!